NicholsSchool/2020-ScoutingAppTemplate/Client Side Code/README.md

 ## Index.html
 **Set up the server side code for index.js BEFORE adjusting this page**

+This page is where the scouting form exists.

 Some notes for creating the inputs for this page.

  1. Follow the Instructions for setting up the back-end index.js first!